angrybacon/doomsday-wiki/markdown/chapters/meandeck/sideboards.md

 tends to be a mix of Force of Wills and Force of Negations coupled with cards like Meddling Mage and other hatebear type effects.
 You will definately want your Anti-blue suite along with some additional permanent and/or creature removal to help face them.
+Disguising what deck you are on pre-board can help avoid any relevant Meddling Mage naming against you.

 #### Aluren